 Optional Redemption of the 2021 A-2 Bonds.
-The 2021 A-2 Bonds maturing on or before June 15, 20\ are not subject to optional redemption prior to their respective stated maturities.
-The 2021 A-2 Bonds maturing on or after June 15, 20\ are subject to optional redemption prior to their respective stated maturities at the written direction of the Authority, from any moneys deposited by the Authority or the County, as a whole or in part (in such maturities as are designated in writing by the Authority to the Trustee) on any date on or after June 15, 20\, at a redemption price equal to 100% of the principal amount of the 2021 A-2 Bonds called for redemption plus accrued interest thereon to the Redemption Date, without premium.
+The 2021 A-2 Bonds maturing on or before June 15, 20 are not subject to optional redemption prior to their respective stated maturities.
+The 2021 A-2 Bonds maturing on or after June 15, 20 are subject to optional redemption prior to their respective stated maturities at the written direction of the Authority, from any moneys deposited by the Authority or the County, as a whole or in part (in such maturities as are designated in writing by the Authority to the Trustee) on any date on or after June 15, 20, at a redemption price equal to 100% of the principal amount of the 2021 A-2 Bonds called for redemption plus accrued interest thereon to the Redemption Date, without premium.

 Mandatory Redemption of the 2021 A-2 Bonds.
-The 2021 A-2 Term Bonds maturing on June 15, 20\ are subject to redemption prior to their stated maturity, in part on June 15 of each year, on and after June 15, 20\ by lot, from and in the amount of the Mandatory Sinking Fund payments set forth below at a redemption price equal to the sum of the principal amount thereof, plus accrued interest thereon to the Redemption Date, without premium.
+The 2021 A-2 Term Bonds maturing on June 15, 20 are subject to redemption prior to their stated maturity, in part on June 15 of each year, on and after June 15, 20 by lot, from and in the amount of the Mandatory Sinking Fund payments set forth below at a redemption price equal to the sum of the principal amount thereof, plus accrued interest thereon to the Redemption Date, without premium.

 2021 Term Bond due June 15, 20

-Date (June 15) Mandatory Sinking Fund Payment
+Date Mandatory Sinking (June 15) Fund Payment \$

-\$

-†

 † Maturity.

 Extraordinary Redemption of the 2021 A-2 Bonds.
-The 2021 A-2 Bonds are subject to redemption by the Authority on any date prior to their respective stated maturities, upon notice as provided in the Trust Agreement, as a whole or in part by lot within each stated maturity of the 2021 A-2 Bonds, in integral multiples of Authorized Denominations, from prepayments made by the County from the net proceeds received by the County due to a taking of the Facilities or portions thereof under the power of eminent domain, or from the net proceeds of insurance received for material damage to or destruction of the Facilities or portions thereof or from the net proceeds of title insurance, under the circumstances described in the Trust Agreement and the Facility Lease, at a redemption price equal to the principal amount thereof, without premium, plus accrued interest thereon to the Redemption Date.
-Whenever less than all of the Outstanding 2021 A-2 Bonds are to be redeemed on any one date, the Trustee shall select, in accordance with written instructions from the Authority, the 2021 A-2 Bonds to be redeemed so that the aggregate annual principal amount of and interest on the 2021 A-2 Bonds which will be payable after such Redemption Date will be as nearly proportional as practicable to the aggregate annual principal amount of and interest on the 2021 A-2 Bonds Outstanding prior to such Redemption Date.
+The 2021 A-2 Bonds are subject to redemption by the Authority on any date prior to their respective stated maturities, upon notice as provided in the Trust Agreement, as a whole or in part by lot within each stated maturity of the 2021 A-2 Bonds, in integral multiples of Authorized Denominations, from prepayments made by the County from the net proceeds received by the County due to a taking of the Facilities or portions thereof under the power of eminent domain, or from the net proceeds of insurance received for material damage to or destruction of the Facilities or portions thereof, without premium, plus accrued interest thereon to the Redemption Date.
+Whenever less than all of the Outstanding 2021 A-2 Bonds are to be redeemed on any one date, the Trustee shall select, in accordance with written instructions from the Authority, the 2021 A-2 Bonds to be redeemed so that the aggregate annual principal amount of and interest on the 2021 A-2 Bonds which will be payable after such Redemption Date will be as nearly proportional as practicable to the aggregate annual principal amount of and interest on the 2021 A-2 Bonds which will be payable after such Redemption Date.